 Set a Savings Goal

-If you set a saving goal, you’re more likely to put money away, according to Investopedia.
+If you set a savings goal, you’re more likely to put money away.
 Even if you aren’t sure what you’d like to save toward, consider creating a savings account for such things as vacations, holiday gifts, college funds or just add to your emergency fund.
 Setting a savings goal can also help you budget better, as you look for ways to squeeze out that amount from your current spending.

 Increase Your Contribution to a Savings or Investment Account

 If you’re currently putting away a minimal amount into savings or investment accounts, consider increasing your contribution and automating it.
 Particularly for retirement accounts, the more money you put in now, the more money you are likely to earn by the time you actually retire.
 According to CNBC, increasing your deposit amount by just 1% over 20 or 30 years can make a sizable difference.
 But you can also pad up savings accounts quickly with even a slight increase in your deposit amount.

 If you’ve been filing your taxes mindlessly every year, you might be missing out on crucial tax deductions that can significantly reduce the amount of money you owe, or increase your refund, each tax year.
 The best way to confirm that you’re taking the most deductions is to speak to a tax professional.
 A few examples of things you might not be writing off include student loan interest, mortgage interest, charitable donations, business travel expenses (not reimbursed by your employer), lifetime learning credit and more.

 If you have credit cards or loans with high interest, you’re losing a lot of money over time.
 Make a plan to put bigger payments onto your highest-interest debts first to save yourself money in the long term.